OMorgan631/Hyperoceanic-Bryophytes-Models/README.md

 ## Getting Started

-To use the code, open the file within R and run one line of code at a time as issues to arise when trying to run the entire code at the same time.
+To use the code, open one of the files (Current Distribution Model.txt / FUTURESDMS.txt) within R and run one line of code at a time as issues to arise when trying to run the entire code at the same time.

 ## Collaborators